ColOfAbRiX/the-road-to-fp/05_composition.md

 ## Modularity and Composition

-The last exercise wanted to show how difficult it can be to program with impure functions and to use together components that are coupled together.
+The last exercise wanted to show how difficult it can be to program with impure functions and to use together components that are coupled together, even if they are only few lines it can still be difficult to reason about them.
 Ok, it's a silly example created with the explicit purpose of making it difficult but in real life you will have tens or hundreds of components, probably a shared state somewhere in the form of a database or a connection, you'll have thousand of lines between functions and you or your colleagues won't notice subtle side effects.

 This brings us to the next topic.
-Composition and modularity are the two key properties of software that enable us to build complex software systems (complex, not complicated!).
+Composition and modularity are the two key properties of software design that enable us to build complex software systems (complex, not complicated!).

 Quoting the definition of modularity from Wikipedia: